Berlin Competent Authority (LaGeSo), 06/2022

 3. Compile Periodic Safety Update Report

-The Product Manager finalizes the Periodic Safety Update Report (PSUR), which is at least reviewed by the Person Responsible for Regulatory Compliance.
+The Product Manager finalizes the Periodic Safety Update Report (PSUR), which is at least reviewed by the Person Responsible for Regulatory Compliance (PRRC).
 The report should contain at least the following information:

 - main findings of post-market surveillance activities throughout the surveillance interval